-I. HOW CAN RF HELP SOC DESIGN?
+I. HOW CAN RF HELP?

 One of the key benefits of the scaling of CMOS is that the switching speed of the transistor improves over each technology generation.
 According to ITRS [1], f_T and f{max} , will be 600GHz and 1 THz, respectively, in 16nm CMOS technology.
 With the advance in CMOS mm-wave circuits, hundreds of GHz bandwidth will be available in the near future.
-In addition, compared with CMOS repeaters charging and discharging the wire, EM waves travel in a guided medium at the speed of light, which is about 10ps/mm on silicon substrate.
-The question here is: How can we utilize device f_T more efficiently for future SOC systems?
-The concept of RF-I [2, 3] is based on transmission of modulated RF signals which is waves, rather than conventional square wave voltage-mode signaling that usually requires switching energy.
-In the RF approach, an electro-magnetic (EM) wave is continuously sent along the wire (treated as a transmission line) or over on-chip antenna.
+In addition, compared with CMOS repeaters charging and discharging the wire, EM waves travel in a guided medium at the speed of light which is about 10ps/mm on silicon substrate.
+The question here is: How can we utilize over hundreds of GHz of bandwidth in a future SOC system through wireline and wireless RF-I?

+The concept of RF-I [2,3] is based on transmission of modulated RF signals which is waves, rather than conventional square wave voltage-mode signaling that requires charging and discharging of interconnects.
+In the RF approach, an electro-magnetic (EM) wave is continuously sent along the wire (treated as a transmission line) or over onchip antenna.
 Data is modulated onto that carrier wave using amplitude and/or phase changes.
-By expanding the idea of the single carrier RF-I, it is possible to improve bandwidth efficiency using N-channel multi-carrier RF-I. In multi-carrier RF-I shown in Fig. 2, there are N mixers in the Tx.
-Each mixer up-converts individual baseband data streams into a specific channel.
-Those N distinct channels transmit N different data streams onto the same transmission line simultaneously.
-The total aggregate data rate (R{Total}) through the shared transmission line equals to R{Total} = R{baseband} × N, where the data rate of each base-band is R{baseband} and the number of virtual channels is N. A conceptual illustration of the six-carrier FDMA RF-interconnect is shown in Fig. 2.
+By expanding the idea of the single carrier RF-I, it is possible to improve bandwidth efficiency using N-channel multi-carrier RF-I. In multicarrier RF-I, there are N mixers in the Tx.
+Each mixer upconverts individual base-band data streams into a specific channel.
+Those N distinct channels transmit N different data streams onto the same transmission line.
+The total aggregate data rate (R{Total}) equals to R{Total} = R{baseband} × N, where the data rate of each base-band is R{baseband} and the number of channels is N. A conceptual illustration of a six-carrier FDMA RFinterconnect is shown in Fig. 2.